 Women in Qatar

-Expat women living in kidney-shaped Qatar will find that the government policies of the Arabian Peninsula make for a unique life that usually calls for certain initial adjustments.
+Expat women living in Qatar will find that the government policies of the Arabian Peninsula make for a unique life that usually demands certain initial adjustments.

-Furthermore, following the lead of Her Highness Sheikha Moza bint Nasser (the chairperson of Qatar Foundation for Education, Science and Community Development and also one of the wives of the ruling Emir) women are employed and educated at all levels of society.
+Furthermore, following the lead of Her Highness Sheikha Moza bint Nasser (the chairperson of Qatar Foundation for Education, Science and Community Development and also one of the wives of the previous emir) women are employed and educated at all levels of society.

 These familiar rights will make most newcomers comfortable in their surroundings.
-Qatar practices religious tolerance, as well, and there are several Christian facilities, including an official Catholic church, in addition to the mosques around the country.
-Those who practice are free to do so, but proselytising is illegal.
+Qatar also practices religious tolerance and there are several Christian facilities, including an official Catholic church, in addition to the mosques around the country.
+Those who practice other religions are free to do so, but proselytising is illegal.

 Those things taken into account, both men and women should realise that Qatari society is engaged in a constant balancing act between the traditional and modern.

-This means old-world values, such as gender segregated schooling environments, are still upheld and considered core to national identity.
-Similarly, males are considered the natural head of the family; thus be prepared for a typically patriarchal society.
+This means that old-world values, such as gender segregated schooling environments, are still upheld and considered core to national identity.
+Similarly, males are considered the natural head of the family, and Western expats should be prepared for a typically patriarchal society.

-Dressing appropriately in Qatar will also ensure also that you avoid being stared at, or attracting other unwelcome attention from men while out in the city (men, often far from their wives and families, greatly outnumber women in Doha).
+Dressing appropriately in Qatar will also ensure that expat women will avoid being stared at, or attracting other unwelcome attention from men while out in the city (men, often far from their wives and families, greatly outnumber women in Doha).

-Hotels are generally more permissive when it comes to dress, as they can be an enclave for expats, but keeping the culture in mind while getting there and away is important – if your car breaks down, for example.
-A good principle is to always have a shawl in your handbag or car to use for covering up if you need to get out the car in public unexpectedly, or for unexpectedly chilly air-conditioned interiors.
+Hotels are generally more permissive when it comes to dress, and can be an enclave for expats, but keeping the culture in mind while getting there and away is important.
+A good principle for the expat woman is to always have a shawl in one's handbag or car to use for covering up if needing to get out of the car in public unexpectedly, or for unexpectedly chilly air-conditioned interiors.

 Making friends in Qatar

 The transition can be challenging at first when women left at home alone must find ways to fill the time.
-Those living on compounds are lucky; the compound can act as a safety net when you first move.
+Those living on compounds are lucky, since the compound can act as a safety net for first-time movers.
 These instant communities come with built-in neighbours and playmates, and often a central swimming pool or clubhouse.

-Another pre-made circle of friends is the network of spouses and children who are the wives and kids of your husband’s colleagues.
-Keep in mind that these relationships can often be like your first friends at university: initially they’re necessary and welcome, but you may eventually want to branch out, as expat communities can feel claustrophobic with people living and working very closely together.
+Another pre-made circle of friends is the network of spouses and children who are the wives and kids of work colleagues.
+It should be kept in mind that these relationships can often be like the first friends one has at university: initially they’re necessary and welcome, but people may eventually want to branch out, as expat communities can feel claustrophobic with people living and working very closely together.

-Those who move to Qatar as single working women will find the elusive work/life balance all the more important to establish.
-Start-up companies that demand long hours, and companies that uphold the working days and times of Western countries (and not Qatar) often monopolise a large commitment from their employees.
+Those who move to Qatar as single working women will find the elusive work-life balance all the more important to establish.
+Start-up companies that demand long hours, and companies that uphold the working days and times of Western countries (and not Qatar) often monopolise their employees' time and commitments.